 Tortoises can become territorial and try to establish who is dominant.
 To accomplish this, conflicts will break out where tortoises headbutt each other.

 These ramming sessions are designed to scare, hurt, or flip over the other tortoises.
 Usually, once a tortoise has been flipped, the loser and winner will disengage.

 In a way, they like neighbors but not roommates.
 If a tortoise feels overcrowded, fights over dominance are more likely.

 The tortoise will attempt to defend its personal space and drive off competition, protecting food/water resources and burrows.

 Some tortoise species are more social than others and don’t mind sharing space.
 Some will even allow other tortoises into their numerous burrows.

 However, if tortoises often fight, consider whether they need a bigger enclosure.

 Tortoises will begin headbutting others if they fear there may not be enough food and water.

 They’ll defend their resources and keep others at bay to avoid starvation or dehydration.
 It could mean the tortoise is overcrowded, or you’re feeding it too little or infrequently.

 Tortoises establish territory and dig burrows where there are ample resources.
 They’re happy to share if there’s enough for everyone, but if they consider the amount too small, they’ll drive off competition.

-Tortoises are easy-going creatures that don’t need much to stay calm.
-However, tortoises get stressed out by many things, including noise, bullying, predatory animals, and over-handling.
+Tortoises are easy-going creatures that don’t need much to stay calm and relaxed.
+However, tortoises get stressed out by many things, including loud noises, bullying, predatory animals, and over-handling.

 This can lead to added aggression as the tortoise tries to relieve its distress.
 Headbutting and ramming will be an outlet for its frustrations.

 Bored or Frustrated

-Tortoises lead simple lives, but they still need fun and enrichment.
+Tortoises lead simple lives and prefer things to remain that way, but they still need fun things to do.

-If a tortoise is bored, with nothing to explore, climb, or forage for, it’s likely to become aggressive.
-The tortoise will begin ramming objects, other tortoises, and even enclosure walls to entertain itself.
+A tortoise will be unhappy if it has nothing to forage for, explore, or climb.
+So, the tortoise will begin ramming objects, other tortoises, and even the enclosure walls to entertain itself.

 It may be trying to escape to find more interesting activities.
-Glass walls regularly lead to frustration, as the tortoise won’t understand why it can’t get through the invisible barrier.
+Glass walls regularly lead to frustration, as the tortoise won’t understand why it can’t get through the invisible barrier to the outside world.

 Why Does My Tortoise Headbutt Me?